-Is Your Uterus Too Cold To Conceive?
+Is Your Uterus Too Cold To Conceive

-How a Warm Uterus Helps Fertility: A Warm Uterus is a Happy Uterus!
+A Warm Uterus is a Happy Uterus!

 A warm uterus also plays a role in your ability to conceive.
 You may have heard of women tracking their body temperature as an indication of when they are ovulating and fertile.
 During the second half of a woman’s menstrual cycle (the luteal phase) a spike in progesterone raises body temperature.
 This is done to help with implantation if a woman does conceive.
-Having an imbalance in body temperature could certainly impact the uterus and infertility could be the result.
+Having coldness in body could certainly impact the uterus and infertility could be the result.

-When we talk about the uterus and infertility, talking about signs of a yang deficiency is important.
+When we talk about the cold uterus and infertility, talking about signs of a yang deficiency is important.
 Having a kidney yang deficiency can lead to low progesterone levels and can cause poor blood circulation.
 All of this can affect the uterus and your ability to conceive.

 - Feeling cold